Bangkok food courts are famous for being some of the best places to find authentic, inexpensive, delicious food in Thailand’s capital city.

 I liked this meal for its array of textures and flavors, and because it felt balanced.
 Although it was quite heavy on the carbs, it didn’t leave me feeling weighed down.
 Along with a bottle of water, this made for a great brunch that kept me full until dinner (well, I might have sneaked in some afternoon ice cream…).

-Because I was so pleased with my meal at Banana Family Park, I was inspired to check out some of the city’s other food courts.
+Because I was so pleased with my meal at Banana Family Park, I was inspired to check out some other Bangkok food courts.
 This was a smart move, because I’ve learned that Banana Family Park is currently closed (as of mid-2018… hopefully they’ll open again in the future!).

 MBK Food Island